2017 Update: If you have dry eyes and allergies please take care of your eyes! We’ve updated links below.

-This isn’t entirely a “beauty Wednesday” feature, but as we head into allergy season I thought I’d remind everyone to take very good care of your eyes, particularly if you wear contacts.
+This isn’t entirely a “beauty Wednesday” feature, but as we head into spring allergy season I thought I’d remind everyone to take very good care of your eyes, particularly if you wear contacts.
 You see, I had a serious scare with my eyes because when I first started working at my law firm, I didn’t know four things:

 a) how dry the office air was